KikiFajana/SOC-Honeynet-in-Azure/README.md

 # Building a SOC + Honeynet in Azure (Live Traffic)
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

-## Introduction
+## Project Objective

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+Simulate a real-world Security Operations Center (SOC) scenario using Microsoft Azure.
+This project sets up a mini honeynet with intentionally exposed resources to attract live threat activity, allowing monitoring via Microsoft Sentinel.
+The environment is then hardened, and metrics are compared to evaluate the effectiveness of applied security controls.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)